elvisprime/Three-Tier-Web-Application-Architecture-Project/README.md

   * Access the URL in a new tab on your browser.
 <img src="Documents/Images/missingtoken.png" width="600" height="400">

  Yes, you'll get an error because we haven't set up our DynamoDB table yet.
 That's okay!
 We're getting to that next

+# Step 5: Store and retrieve user data with DynamoDB